andymcgunagle/express-router-generator/README.md

 createNewRouter(template, 'userRouter');
 ```

+2. #### newFileName

-2. newFileName: Optional parameter for the name of the new file to be generated.
+Optional parameter for the name of the new file to be generated.
 If no argument is given, the new file will have the name `newRouter(a random number between 1 and 10,000).js`.

 ### createNewRouter method return value